Booth notebook

 Lineup note

-Reach for it when the stack needs body, patience, and a groove that persuades instead of shouts.
-It leaves Rebel Heart by First Aid Kit off Ruins (2018) a clean lane instead of boxing the handoff in.
+Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+It leaves No Cars Go by Arcade Fire off Neon Bible (2007) a clean lane instead of boxing the handoff in.

 Track context